-45 CFR § 164.308 is the section of the Code of Federal Regulations that contains the Administrative Safeguards of the HIPAA Security Rule.
-This section covers areas such as security management processes, security awareness training, and contingency planning in the context of preventing the loss, theft, or unauthorized disclosure of electronic Protected Health Information (ePHI).
+45 CFR § 164.308 is the section of the Code of Federal Regulations that contains the Administrative Safeguards of the HIPAA Security Rule which covers areas such as security management processes, security awareness training, and contingency planning.
+This section of the HIPAA Security Rule supports the Physical and Technical Safeguards in the context of preventing the loss, theft, or unauthorized disclosure of electronic Protected Health Information (ePHI).

 The Administrative Safeguards of the Security Standards for the Protection of Electronic Protected Health Information (the “HIPAA Security Rule”) were added to the Code of Federal Regulations in 2003 with an effective date of 21st April 2005.
 They consist of eight standards relating to the policies and procedures required to support the Technical and Physical Safeguards of the Security Rule.